Bonnie Stern Food News

 Bonnie Stern is the recipient of many awards including ones from the Toronto Culinary Guild, the Ontario Hostelry Institute, Cuisine Canada and most notably she is the recipient of the 2007 Premier’s Award.
 Bonnie Stern’s Essentials of Home Cooking won the coveted International Association of Culinary Professionals’ award.
 Bonnie was inducted into the Taste Canada Hall of Fame in 2021.

-I am deeply honoured to be the recipient of the 2024 Canadian Culinary Trailblazer Award from the Junior League of Toronto.
-I am looking forward to celebrating and you can join me at the Chef's Showcase at George Brown Culinary Institute, Thursday April 25.
-See details below in News and Events.
+Also, check the news and events section below to see how you can celebrate with me this month.
+I am so honoured to be the recipient of the 2024 Canadian Culinary Trailblazer Award from the Junior League of Toronto.
+I am looking forward to celebrating and you can join me at the Chef's Showcase at George Brown Culinary Institute, Thursday April 25th.
+See details below in news and events.
+In addition, Anna and I are excited to be hosting a Zoom Passover dessert class for The Nosher!
+See details below.

 Delicious wishes,